KushajveerSingh/fastai_without_fastai/README.md

 Check out my blog post on __State of the Art methods to train Neural Networks in 2019__.
 It will give you an idea and required references on why these methods are important.
 (Note:- I will update this with a link, blog post is still in draft.
 Will be posted by this week)

+__Note__:- I did everything on CPU, so if you want to move to GPU, you can make approprate changes by using `to(device)`.
+I did not introduce a GPU flag, as the code would become bigger and the main aim of fwf is to provide a guide on how to use these methods in your workflow.

 ## Some Notation
 * In the notebooks, there will be code blocks like
     ```python